NovaCogitate/NovaCogitate/README.md

 I currently work as a machine learning researcher at the DKFZ, focusing mainly on generative AI through diffusion probabilistic models.

-I am a machine learning aficionado who is missing physics in his life, probably some sort of Stockholm syndrome; soon, I will have another publication in my GitHub focused on generative AI, and with that, my personal goal set around April 2022 would have been done.
+I am a machine learning aficionado who is missing physics in his life, probably some sort of Stockholm syndrome; soon, I will have another publication in my GitHub focused on generative AI, and with that, my personal goal set around May 2022 would have been done.

 When I was employed as a data scientist, I focused on NLP for market insights with large partners that I should not mention.